henryxsong/Jarvis/README.md

 ## Privacy
 This program, by default, will utilize your computer's microphone and will listen to audio picked up by your system's micophone.
 In the script that I have written, no part of the program stores/logs/sends recordings with one exception.
 Only the latest voice command will be stored in a variable as a string of text to be parsed and run, but once a new command is given, the old command will be overwritten.
 This utilizes the python packages pyttsx3 and speech_recognition, which to my knowledge, does not store/log data.
 Feel free to browse the source code to verify :)

+Your IP address is utilized for determining your location.
+It is stored in a local variable when the program is running, and is used in API calls to obtain weather and location information, but no data is sent to the server.